 - Peripheral gate in somatosensory system

-- Preclinical models of brain tumours
+- Preclinical models of cancer and metastases

 - Regulation of V(D)J Recombination, Antibody Generation and Transcription